arturbdr/sample-testing-project/README.md

 - Checking all together submitting the application locally to SonarQube
 - Handling Exceptions

-### Rules to be applied for this application
+### Rules to be applied for this application - Exercises
 This application should follow the rules:
 1. A User must have more than 30 years
+2. A user cant be created without a name, age and CPF
-2. The username size must be at least 2 and start with letter Z.
+3. The username size must be at least 2 and start with letter Z.
-3. Given a valid user, it should be stored for latter use
+4. Given a valid user, it should be stored for latter use

+### Rules to be applied for this application - more Exercises
+1. There should be a way to update a user
+2. There can be more than one user with same CPF
+3. When updating an user, the same rules of creations applies.

 ## What should I do if I have a doubt and is not clear here?
 - Ask :) Let's discuss and then improve this documentation together.